 Also, the only accurate way to know the real market value of your home — and, in turn, how much house you can afford — is to see how much someone else is willing to pay for it.
 “If for some reason you’ve overpriced the property you already own, you’ll know that after the first two or three weeks it’s on the market,” says Peter Comitini, a real estate broker with the Corcoran Group.
 Once you have a realistic picture of the amount your home will fetch, you can adjust your budget for a new home accordingly, he says.

 Get a copy of your credit report as soon as you decide to move.
-Nearly 80 percent contain some type of error and 25% of those mistakes are serious enough to drag down your credit score, potentially disqualifying you for the most competitive interest rate on a mortgage, according to U.S. PIRG, the federation of state Public Interest Research Groups.
+Nearly 80 percent contain some type of error and 25% of those mistakes are serious enough to drag down your credit score, potentially disqualifying you for the most competitive interest rate on a mortgage, according to U.S. PIRG, the Federation of State Public Interest Research Groups.
 Someone with a score of 620, for example, would pay at least one interest point higher than a borrower with a score of 720 (or may not even qualify for a loan at all), says Geoffrey Sheerar, a mortgage broker with Apple Mortgage, a New York City-based mortgage brokerage firm.

 Reviewing your credit report also gives you a chance to discover and settle any delinquent accounts.
-“I’ve seen a client get a worse credit score than he should have over a $40 doctor bill that went to collection that the person didn’t even know about,” says Sheerar.
+“I’ve seen a client get a worse credit score than he should have over a $40 doctor bill that went to a collection that the person didn’t even know about,” says Sheerar.
 Keep in mind, once you find a problem, it can take several weeks and a bit of legwork to have the black mark taken off of your credit report.

 By Stacey L. Bradford,